5 Family Experiences To Build Better Understanding of Disabilities

 1. Which Way?

-Using a hand mirror, have kids copy a sentence by looking at its reverse image in the mirror.
-This is how some children with dyslexia and central processing dysfunctions see print.
+Using a hand mirror, have participants copy a sentence by looking at its reverse image in the mirror.
+This is how some children (and teens and adults) with dyslexia and central processing dysfunctions see print.
 With patience and help, they can learn to read by seeing words in a different way.

 2. Tell Me If You Can

-Some children with autism have difficulty expressing emotions.
+Some children on the autism spectrum may have difficulty expressing emotions.
 To help people see this frustration, prepare cards describing different emotional situations.
-People choose a card and try to get a friend to understand what it says without using words.
+People choose a card and try to get a family member or friend to understand what it says without using words.

 3. Walk in My Shoes